 Nike Air Max LD-Zero History

-One of Nike’s vintage shoes with a nylon upper, the LD-1000 was lifted from the brand’s rich vault, took in an Air Max royalty, given a new dimension, and named the 2016 Air Max LD-Zero.
+One of Nike’s vintage shoes with nylon upper, the LD-1000 was lifted from the brand’s rich vault, took in an Air Max royalty, given a new dimension, and named the 2016 Air Max LD-Zero.

 The original silhouette of this modern hybrid sneaker in Obsidian Blue colorway was made for the 2016 Air Max Day release, crafted by the influential streetwear designer Hiroshi Fujiwara for Nike’s premium sub-label HTM.
 The reworked version came out just in time for the Holiday season in the same year.